jakeslye/travel.gov-scraped-data/README.md

 # travel.state.gov Scraped Data
 Data scraped from the United States travel recommendations.
 194 countries.
-This list excludes the U.S. and Vadican City becuase the website does not have data on these countries.
+This list excludes the U.S. and Vadican City becuase the website does not have data on these countries, however is does include Antarctica.

 ### Average Threat Level: 1.92